rysh/blog/content/post/the-origami-architecture/index.md

 DisableComments: false
 ---

+Do you feel that you know the importance of continuous refactoring, but you haven't been able to take many actions?
+Or do you think that you write unit tests, but the effort is not worth it because of the difficulty in maintaining existing tests?
+This post is for such people to read.

 I have been applying [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_¥(software¥)) and [The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) to my work for the past few years.
 Over time, I found a [pattern](https://en.wikipedia.org/wiki/Software_design_pattern "software design pattern") that produced some significant effects that were not present in the original ones.
 I called it a kind of clean architecture for a while, , but since the differences have become so large that it's hard to communicate verbally easily, I decided to give it a name and explain it.

 This architecture can coexist with its two predecessor architectures, and its features can be obtained intact with the following new benefits.